 These results show that there is no one size fits all strategy and we further investigate the spatial structure to better understand the performance of different rice planting strategies across the IGP.
-Spatially, there are pockets for which a risk averse farmer would not switch to the recommended fixed date with long duration variety strategy especially in the central grid cells of Bihar.
+Spatially, there are pockets for which a risk-averse farmer would not switch to the recommended fixed date with long duration variety strategy (S1) especially in the central grid cells of Bihar.
 Again, the spatial structure of the results shows where, due to interannual weather risks, farmers may fare best to choose one specific strategy and where they might be similarly well off with more than strategy.